 Fecal testing is recommended as a part of every preventive healthcare examination for the purpose of monitoring compliance with monthly preventive medication as well as for the diagnosis of some internal parasites not treated by broad-spectrum preventatives.
 In kittens, testing can be coordinated with vaccine administration so that 2 to 4 tests are run during the first year of life.

-Fecal centrifugation flotation techniques with either zinc sulfate or modified Sheather’s sugar solution (rather than fecal flotation by sedimentation) are considered the most reliable in-house screening tests for most intestinal parasites (especially nematodes).
+Fecal centrifugation flotation techniques with either zinc sulphate or modified Sheather’s sugar solution (rather than fecal flotation by sedimentation) are considered the most reliable in-house screening tests for most intestinal parasites (especially nematodes).
 The ideal sample size is 1 gram (a cube measuring 1/2 inch on each side) of fresh formed feces (or 2 grams if feces are soft).
 However, the sensitivity of these tests may be low, and external laboratories should be consulted for further guidance and techniques that may produce improved recovery rates.
+Some commercial laboratories now offer ELISA-based fecal testing for common intestinal parasites.
+The sensitivity of testing is perceived to be best when both flotation and ELISA testing is utilized.

 Roundworm infections (Toxocara cati, Toxascaris leonina) are common in cats and kittens.
 Infection can occur by ingestion of contaminated food and water or infected paratenic hosts.
 Transmammary infection does occur, but transplacental infection has not been reported.
 The reported prepatent period for T. cati is 8 weeks but may be as short as 3 weeks depending on the mode of infection (e.g., ingestion of an egg or paratenic host, or transmammary infection).
 Similarly, the reported prepatent period for T. leonina varies but is generally accepted to be 7 to 10 weeks.